learn-co-curriculum/dsc-resilient-distributed-datasets-rdd-lab/README.md

 revenue_minus_tax = None
 ```

 Remember, Spark has __lazy evaluation__, which means that the `sales_tax()` function is a transformer that is not executed until you call an action.
-Use one of the collection methods to execute the transformer now a part of the RDD and observe the contents of the `revenue_minus_tax` rdd.
+Use one of the collection methods to execute the transformer now a part of the RDD and observe the contents of the `revenue_minus_tax` RDD.

 ```python